 I find when I'm in the courtroom often I move and think twice as quickly as the younger lawyers.
 Maybe it's my experience, maybe it's my intensity, or maybe it's my type-A personality.
 It may cause me to butt heads with some judges, but you can't be saying "yes ma'am" all the time and be successful.
 You must be a student of the law.
 I have been a student of the law since I started law school about 38 years ago.
 I love the law, still reading periodicals, starting cases, keeping up on wireless service, so I can be up to date on all the latest issues.

 I still probably average close to 50 hours per week at the office, and when in trial, it's probably closer to 70 hours per week.

 In order to be a successful trial lawyer, you have to work hard; put in a lot of effort, time, and stay updated.

 We have top-notch staff to support our lawyers and our clients.
 We take substantially fewer cases than the average law firm.
 We do that so we can dedicate our time, efforts, and blood sweat, and tears to those whom we feel deserve it the most, and leave the other cases to other attorneys."

 Victims of automobile, motorcycle, and other accidents deserve to be compensated for their injuries.
 In order to obtain every dime that you deserve from the insurance company, you need an attorney who has the experience, expertise, and ability to try your case.
 After a car accident or any type of accident, you don’t want just any lawyer, you want an experienced advocate, an expert attorney who can guide you through the claims and help maximize your recovery from the insurance company.
 Choosing the best attorney for your injury case is important.
-Mr. Cytryn has almost 40 years of experience in fighting insurance companies and successfully trying cases for his clients.
+Mr. Cytryn has almost over 40 years of experience in fighting insurance companies and successfully trying cases for his clients.
 Contact our office today at (954) 833-1440.

 Awards and Achievements